CeeThinwa/knowledge-hub/book/blending_the_4.md

 * the subject matter experts (they define what "correct" is)
 * the data entry workers
 * the checkers (those that make sure appropriate labels are applied correctly)

+A great example of such a team structure is shown below:

 Both teams are integrated into the system - therefore, this system is commonly referred to as a **Human in the Loop** kind of machine learning system.